Convert PDF to Properties

 Java Properties File Format

-Standard Java configuration file format used throughout the Java ecosystem.
-Simple key-value pairs stored in plain text with .properties extension.
-The official configuration format for Java applications since JDK 1.0.
+Standard Java configuration file format used throughout the Java ecosystem since JDK 1.0.
+Stores data as simple key-value pairs in plain text.
+The native configuration format for Spring Boot, Android, Maven, Hibernate, and virtually every Java application, providing straightforward key=value syntax for application settings.
 Config Format Java Native |

 | Technical Specifications |

-Structure: Flat key-value pairs
+Structure: Flat key-value pairs in plain text

-Encoding: ISO-8859-1 (Latin-1), UTF-8 Syntax: key=value or key:value Comments: # or ! prefix Extensions: .properties |
+Encoding: ISO-8859-1 (default), UTF-8 supported Syntax: key=value, key:value, or key value Comments: # or ! prefix for comment lines Extensions: .properties |

 | Content Support |